The Italian American sauce is a smooth tomato sauce, vodka, typical Italian herbs, and heavy cream (which gives the sauce its creamy orange color).

 Our favorite pasta with this sauce is Homemade Gnocchi.

-The options below will give you ideas on additions to the sauce to change it up every time adding a few types of meat.
+The options below will give you ideas on additions to the sauce to change it up every time, adding a few types of meat.

-If you love this pasta sauce do try our Traditional Sunday Italian Sauce or Marinara Sauce, both are fantastic on pasta!
+If you love this pasta sauce, do try our Traditional Sunday Italian Sauce or Marinara Sauce, both are fantastic on pasta!

 Although Penne Alla Vodka is the most popular pasta used, we really love ours with Homemade Gnocchi.
+We also love fettuccine, rigatoni, and homemade cavatelli.

-Add a glass of Moscato and serve it with Grandma's Tuscan Garlic Bread, I promise you're going to love this meal!
+Add a glass of Moscato and serve it with Grandma's Tuscan Garlic Bread, I promise you're going to love this meal.

-- Use ribbed style pasta it clings perfectly
+- Use ribbed-style pasta; it clings perfectly

 - Never rinse the pasta you use